robcarver17/skipperman/docs/ideas.md

 - record ticksheet data
 - print roll call lists

-### Bug fixes before next event import
+### Functionality / bug fixes

-- removing volunteer should also remove associated role ID, boat allocation, or apply strict filters?
-- sort volunteer by cadet location
 - removing cadet (change status to cancelled) should also remove club boat allocation, partnerships, dinghy allocation - or apply strict filters?
-- volunteer rota still not doing change check properly
-- data model for volunteer rota, boats and group allocation
+- data model for volunteer rota (finish), boats and group allocation
-- click on volunteer name to see previous events

-### Required for training event (Can wait):
+### Required for May training event:
+- record ticksheet entries
 - sign in sheet multiple columns
 - add health to ticksheets
+- refactor reporting so uses common data model

+### Required for June training event:
 - add contact details and health to roll call report
-- refactor reporting so uses common data model

 - store of previous events volunteer role / cadet allocation to speed up loading
 - click on cadet name to see previous groups
+- allow multiple days / different allocations.
+Availability change will break two handed partners.

+- role summary also does DI/AI by group (only on volunteer page)
 - click on volunteer name to see previous events
-- role summary also does DI/AI by group
+- add new volunteer from volunteer rota page should include skills filter
+- cadet connections inside volunteer rota includes groups
+- set maximum allowable / target for each role
+- sort volunteer by cadet location

-- over 12 volunteer has to be identified multiple times
+- over 12 volunteer has to be identified multiple times on input
-- cadet connections includes groups
+- volunteer rota still not doing change check properly

 - allow selection of group subset in reporting when doing arrangement of groups
-- print ticksheets from menu
-- record ticksheet entries

 - registration report with literally everything on it
+- power boat only volunteer rota
 - birthdays during an event - splash on event screen
-- GDPR document

 - instructor login (send link to create)
 - ticksheet level security
 - key report links for instructors on landing page
+- print ticksheets from menu

 - clear old reports for event (remove rednedant permalinks) and other temp directories UTILITIES MENU
-- set maximum allowable / target for each role
 - put shareable files up like instructors documents; manage shared files eg deleete
-- power boat only volunteer rota
 - memorise whether summary buttons pressed
-- memorise group orders and arrangements for reports (can deal with missing groups)
+- memorise group orders and arrangements for reports (can deal with different / missing groups)
-- allow multiple days / different allocations.
-Availability change will break two handed partners.

 ### Required for social event: